odinuv/web/en/apv/walkthrough/javascript/index.md

 You might remember about [user defined attributes](/en/apv/articles/html/#data-attributes) which are found under `element.dataset.*` field.

+{% highlight html %}
+{% include /en/apv/walkthrough/javascript/html-attributes-styles.html %}
+{% endhighlight %}

 {: .note}
 Avoid changing of particular CSS styles in JavaScript.
 It is tedious and makes your code confusing.
 You should rather add or remove a CSS classes (there is a [`classList`](https://developer.mozilla.org/cs/docs/Web/API/Element/classList) field of HTML element for efficient work with CSS classes).

-{% highlight html %}
-{% include /en/apv/walkthrough/javascript/html-attributes-styles.html %}
-{% endhighlight %}

 Each element can have a set of child nodes -- you can remove or add children with `elem1.appendChild(elem2)` and `elem1.removeChild(elem2)` methods.
 To create a new element you can use `var newElem = document.createElement("tag")` method.

-Basic event registration can be performed in similar manner:
+Basic [event registration](/en/apv/articles/javascript/#javascript-events) can be performed in similar manner:

 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/basic-events.html %}
 {% endhighlight %}

+{: .note}
+Cleaner approach is obviously to divide HTML nad JavaScript code and attach events in JavaScript.
+And also imagine how ugly it would look if you have written complex code inside the `onclick` attribute.

 ### Task -- toggle a class of HTML element using a button click
 Make a button and any HTML element with an `id` attribute.
 Attach click event to button using an `onclick` attribute.
 Toggle some CSS class on element with `id` using `element.classList.toggle('className')` method.
-Obviously you also need a CSS class with some visual properties.
+You also need a CSS class with some visual properties defined.

 {: .solution}
 {% highlight html %}
 {% include /en/apv/walkthrough/javascript/events-toggle-css.html %}
 {% endhighlight %}

+{: .note}
+If you came up with another solution, do not worry, there are always multiple working solutions when you write any code.

 ## Using JavaScript to confirm user actions
 In chapter about [deletion of records](/en/apv/walkthrough/backend-delete) you were referred to this tutorial for information about how to confirm such user action.
-Using JavaScript we can prevent visitor's browser from sending HTTP request which would e.g. actually delete a record from a database.
+Using JavaScript, we can prevent visitor's browser from sending HTTP request which would e.g. actually delete a record from a database.
 Here is an example how to prevent navigation with a confirm popup for basic `<a>` tags: